-This segment is meant to help you reflect on the theme of the Church.
+This segment is designed to help you reflect on the theme of the Church.
 It also provides insights into teaching the theme at different ages.
 Just follow the outline.
-Begin by reflecting or journaling on the first question.
+Begin by reflecting on or journaling the first question.
 Watch the video Theological Foundations: The Church and note how the explanation sheds light on the topic for your own understanding.
-Then read the article "The Church" and write down your responses to the reflection questions.
+Then read the article "The Church" and answer the reflection questions.